Guide on European Union Trademark

 It is normally the holder who makes use of the mark by placing it on goods.
 However, there are many other ways to use a mark, e.g. in advertising.

-Is it possible to incur in an application for revocation: an action filed by third parties, requesting that the rights of the proprietor of the Community trade mark be revoked, because:
+Is it possible to incur in an application for revocation: an action filed by third parties, requesting that the rights of the proprietor of the EU trade mark be revoked, because:

 - he has failed to put the trade mark to genuine use during the five years following registration or for a period of five consecutive years and there are no proper reasons for non-use; or

-- as a consequence of action or lack of action by the proprietor, the Community trade mark has become generic in respect of the goods and services it is registered for
+- as a consequence of action or lack of action by the proprietor, the EU trade mark has become generic in respect of the goods and services it is registered for

-- or in consequence of the use made of the Community Trade Mark by its proprietor, the Community trade mark is liable to mislead the public.
+- or in consequence of the use made of the EU Trade Mark by its proprietor, the EU trade mark is liable to mislead the public.

 Marks can be the object of different sorts of contracts, i.e. the following: